krakenjs/swaggerize-express/README.md

 }
 ```

-Note that if you are programatically constructing a handlers obj, you must namespace http methods with `$` to
+Note that if you are programatically constructing a handlers obj, you must namespace *http methods* with `$` to
 avoid conflicts with path names.
+These keys should also be *lowercase*.

 Handler keys in files do *not* have to be namespaced in this way.